Spring AI Playground¶

 - Getting Started: install the desktop app, configure models, and understand alternative runtimes

-- Features: understand the architecture and the main product areas
+- Features: the main product areas and what they do

 - Tutorials: follow end-to-end workflows for tools, MCP, vector search, and agentic chat